wfjm/w11/doc/README_known_issues.md

 bench.
 Will be resolved in an upcoming release.

 ### V0.73-1 {[issue #9](https://github.com/wfjm/w11/issues/9)} -- Vivado xelab sometimes extremely slow
-as of vivado 2016.2 `xelab` shows sometimes extremely long build times, especially for generated post-synthesis vhdl models.
+as of Vivado 2016.2 `xelab` shows sometimes extremely long build times, especially for generated post-synthesis VHDL models.
 But also building a behavioral simulation for a w11a design can take 25 min.
-Even though post-synthesis or post-routing models are now generated in verilog working with `xsim` is cumbersome and time consuming.
+Even though post-synthesis or post-routing models are now generated in Verilog working with `xsim` is cumbersome and time consuming.

 ### V0.65-2 {[issue #7](https://github.com/wfjm/w11/issues/7)} -- Some exotic RH70/RP/RM features not implemented